 I’ve been catching myself, lately, noticing thoughts or comments that betray frustration, negativity, disappointment, a lack of confidence.
 I see it, I hear it, and I don’t like it.

-Not liking it, of course, only furthers me down the road aways, and gives me another reason to be annoyed. all that ugliness is to be expected, considering the circumstances, but it’s not really acceptable, considering the circumstances.
+Not liking it, of course, only furthers me down the road aways, and gives me another reason to be annoyed.
+The ugliness might be expected, considering the circumstances, but it’s not really acceptable, considering the circumstances.
 That is to say, perspective is key.

 They pivot, they wiggle, they patch and sew, they may squirm a bit.
-But their Go With The Flowabilities are unmatched by most. ingenuity, creativity, and flexibility mark most of the expats I know, regardless of how close to perfection they otherwise come.
+But their Go With The Flowabilities are unmatched by most.
+Ingenuity, creativity, and flexibility mark the expats I know, regardless of how close to perfection they otherwise come.
 They are scrappy, and I mean that with the utmost respect.

 That’s not how that was supposed to go, huh?
 Chalk it up to Life At Large and find something else, or another way.

 That got totally out of hand, did it?
 Laugh it off, shake it off, just get it off.

 That didn’t finish how it was meant to, huh ?
 Try another approach.
 Maybe have a nap first.

 You’d rather be anywhere else right now, would you?
 Deep breath, smile, both feet on the ground, and fake it ’til you make it.
 And you will make it.

 But…?
 Please avoid getting down on yourself.
 You’re aiming at a moving target, and there’s wind and sun and sand in your face and, and, and… just go at it with enthusiasm, and the knots will untie themselves.